Ali-Forootani/multi_llm/README.md

 S:\Users\forootan\miniconda3\Scripts\activate
 ```

-remember in / and \ differs in Linux and Windows!
+remember in "/" and "\" differs in Linux OS and Windows OS!

 by now you should see s.th. like this ```(base) S:\>``` means that you activated the conda base environemnt!